lzh-mb-mod/RTSCamera/README.md

   - AI formation will also have the ability to charge to a specific formation.
 Your formation targeted by the enemy formation will be highlighted with dark blue outline when you open command panel.

+  - I didn't find a way to restrict range weapons's target to specific formation, so remeber to hold fire when using this feature if they have javelins.

   - You can press `L` and uncheck `Enable Attack Specific Formation` to disable this feature.

 - You can select your formations by clicking middle mouse button them.
 Selected troops will be highlighted with green outline.